SophieDeBenedetto/blog/posts/go_concurrency.md

 **Parallelism**, on the other hand, can only occur on a machine with multiple CPUs.
 For parallel computing to occur, the various tasks spawned by our program will have to be split up into different run queues across the different cores of our multiple CPU machine.
 In this scenario, tasks can be pulled off of these independent queues on each core at the same time and executed at the same time, i.e. in parallel.

 As Go developers, we are responsible for writing code that is concurrent.
-Concurrency is a matter of application design,whereas parallelism requires a certain type of machine as well as certain language features.
+Concurrency is a matter of application design, whereas parallelism requires a certain type of machine as well as certain language features.

 While I'm new to Go, you can check out some of my earlier writing on concurrency vs. parallelism on the Erlang VM [here](https://www.thegreatcodeadventure.com/elixir-and-the-beam-how-concurrency-really-works/).